How To Improve Staff Productivity While Transitioning Back Into Office Life

 Clean the Office

-While it may sound fairly obvious, having a clean office environment can do wonders to the productivity levels of staff – and now more than ever.
+While it may sound fairly obvious, having a clean office environment is an easy hack that can do wonders to the productivity levels of staff – and now more than ever.

 Since we have recently been in the midst of a global pandemic, everyone’s sense of hygiene and personal health has been heightened exponentially.